 - Hops (Humulus lupulus) – promote calm and to relieve difficulty in sleeping

-Following some of the advice in this article may cause having less REM sleep.
+Following some of the advice in this article may cause less REM sleep.
 Should you be concerned about not getting enough REM?

-REM sleep is important, however deep sleep may be even more important.
-And the body will usually compensate for loss of this sleep stage (REM rebound effect).
+REM sleep is important, however, deep sleep may be even more important.
+And the body will usually compensate for the loss of this sleep stage (REM rebound effect).
 For example, if you manage not to have REM sleep at all for a night, then the next night, you may sleep into REM sleep immediately (reduced REM latency).